Heian period: Rise of the military class

+Decline of the Fujiwara

 The In-no-chō filled the void left by the decline of Fujiwara power.
 Rather than being banished, the Fujiwara were mostly retained in their old positions of civil dictator and minister of the center while being bypassed in decision making.
 In time, many of the Fujiwara were replaced, mostly by members of the rising Minamoto clan.
 While the Fujiwara fell into disputes among themselves and formed northern and southern factions, the insei system allowed the paternal line of the imperial family to gain influence over the throne.
 The period from 1086 to 1156 was the age of supremacy of the In-no-chō and of the rise of the military class throughout the country.
 Military might rather than civil authority dominated the government.

-A struggle for succession in the mid-twelfth century gave the Fujiwara an opportunity to regain their former power.
+A struggle for succession in the mid-12th century gave the Fujiwara an opportunity to regain their former power.
 Fujiwara no Yorinaga sided with the retired emperor in a violent battle in 1156 against the heir apparent, who was supported by the Taira and Minamoto (Hōgen Rebellion).
 In the end, the Fujiwara were destroyed, the old system of government supplanted, and the insei system left powerless as bushi took control of court affairs, marking a turning point in Japanese history.
 In 1159, the Taira and Minamoto clashed (Heiji Rebellion), and a twenty-year period of Taira ascendancy began.